-In Fig.(\ref{fig:mee-sum}), we show the combined contribution to $\lvert m_{ee} \rvert$ against sum of light neutrino masses for NH and IH.
-The black dots represent the numerically obtained values of $\lvert m_{ee}\rvert$ coming from combined contribution of active and sterile neutrinos to the $0\nu\beta\beta$ decay process.
-Some general observations can be made from Fig.(\ref{fig:mee-sum}); the combined contribution to the $0\nu\beta\beta$ decay process offer more parameter space for the lower values of $\sum m_i$.
-Also, the combined contribution saturates the present experimental bound for lower values of $\sum m_i$.
+we show in Fig.(\ref{fig:mee-sum}) the combined contribution to $\lvert m_{ee} \rvert$ against the sum of light neutrino masses for the NH and IH.
+The colored dots represent the numerically obtained values of $\lvert m_{ee}\rvert$ coming from combined contribution of active and sterile neutrinos to the $0\nu\beta\beta$ decay process.
+Some general observations can be made from Fig.(\ref{fig:mee-sum}); the combined contribution to the $0\nu\beta\beta$ decay process offers more parameter space for the lower values of $\sum m_i$.
+Also, the combined contribution saturates the present and future laboratory bound for lower values of $\sum m_i$ except for Set 1 for IH.
 The future ton-scale experiments like CUPID \cite{CUPID:2019imh,Armengaud:2019loe}, LEGEND \cite{LEGEND:2017cdu}, and nEXO \cite{nEXO:2017nam,nEXO:2018ylp} are going to probe $\lvert m_{ee} \rvert \le 0.01$ eV.
 The future cosmological observations are going to probe the sum of the active neutrino masses in the range $0.03 - 0.06$ eV \cite{Amendola:2016saw,SPT-3G:2019sok,CMB-S4:2022ght}.
-With the projected sensitivity of sum of active neutrino masses and if $0\nu\beta \beta$ decay is registered with $\lvert m_{ee}\rvert \lesssim 0.01$ eV, the standard three neutrino contribution to $\lvert m_{ee}\rvert$ will be in conflict with the observations.
+With the projected sensitivity of the sum of active neutrino masses and if $0\nu\beta \beta$ decay is registered with $\lvert m_{ee}\rvert \lesssim 0.01$ eV, the standard three - neutrino contribution to $\lvert m_{ee}\rvert$ will be in conflict with the observations.
 But the combined contribution will still offer some parameter space to study new physics contributions to the $0\nu\beta\beta$ decay process.
-Global fit \cite{Capozzi:2017ipn,Esteban:2020cvm} of neutrino oscillation data shows NH is favored over IH at the level of $\sim 2\sigma$.
-Contemplating a situation where Global fit of neutrino oscillation data disfavors IH, and future sensitivity of $0\nu \beta \beta$ reaches $\lvert m_{ee}\rvert \sim 0.01$ eV, sterile neutrinos will leave some amount of parameter space for future search.
-Also the data from cosmology could possibly impose a lower limit on lightest neutrino mass.
+Global fit \cite{Capozzi:2017ipn,Esteban:2020cvm} of neutrino oscillation data shows the NH is favored over the IH at the level of $\sim 2\sigma$.
+Contemplating a situation where a global fit of neutrino oscillation data disfavors the IH, and future sensitivity of $0\nu \beta \beta$ reaches $\lvert m_{ee}\rvert \sim 0.01$ eV, sterile neutrinos will leave some amount of parameter space for future search.
+Also the data from cosmology could possibly impose a lower limit on the lightest neutrino mass.

-The role of CPV phases can play an important role in determining the masses of sterile states through exact seesaw relation and their subsequent contribution to the $\lvert m_{ee}\rvert$.
-In tables (\ref{tab:nh-phase-ext}) and (\ref{tab:ih-phase-ext}), for NH and IH respectively, we show some selected benchmark values of the mixing angles and phases to demonstrate that the for particular choice of phase values, $\lvert m_{ee}\rvert$ can vary over in the range as shown in Fig.(\ref{fig:mee-bsm}) ($ \sim 10^{-4} - 0.9$ eV).